iris-edu/yasmine-stationxml-cli/README.md

 Which works since StationXML v1.1 allows Network element to contain Operator element (or network.operator in the language of ObsPy).
+Alternatively, you may add the "--dont_validate" flag so that the code does not try to validate the xml against the 1.0 FDSN schema.

 ## More Examples

 Plot channel responses:
-  The following will pull only WES stations out of the input xml, will output the reduced stationxml to wes.xml and will output plots of all WES channels to ./zplot directory:
+  The following will create response plots for each channel of station WES and output them to the ./plot directory:

-    >yasmine-cli --level_station=*.WES --infile=data/NE.xml --plot_resp --plot_dir=zplot -o wes.xml
+    >yasmine-cli --level_station=*.WES --infile=data/NE.xml --plot_resp --plot_dir=zplot

 (the default --plot_dir is ".")